 Enjoy a walk through MosaïCanada 150…

-The International Mosaïculture Committee run competitions every 2-3 years, so keep your eyes peeled for an opportunity to see magnificent living sculptures in the future.
+If you missed MosaïCanada 150, never fear!
+The display will return to Ottawa in 2018, running between June 24 and October 15, with an entry fee of CAD20.
+The International Mosaïculture Committee also run competitions every 2-3 years, so keep your eyes peeled for an opportunity to see magnificent living sculptures in the future.

 Peace, love & inspiring travel,